rchevarria/NYCEnvironCovidData/index.md

 <img src="https://raw.githubusercontent.com/rchevarria/NYCEnvironCovidData/gh-pages/Environment_COVID.png" width="585" height="290" align="right">

 ### Introduction

-People’s lives were disrupted by COVID-19, millions remained home for an extended amount of time.
+<div style="text-align: justify"> People’s lives were disrupted by COVID-19, millions remained home for an
+extended amount of time.
 This resulted in a pause of daily commutes, outdoor/indoor activities, reduced incomes, and consumerism.
-I want to use data analysis to see how this situation reduced New Yorker’s environmental footprint, and how future return to normalcy will impact these trends.
+I want to use data analysis to see how this situation reduced New Yorker’s environmental footprint, and how future return to normalcy will impact these trends. </div>

 ### Brief Description